HOW TO GET DEFINED LOWER ABS

 When you move from the bottom up you’re moving your legs along with your pelvis.
 That immediately turns the exercise into a weighted ab exercise.

-The added weight of the legs that needs to be overcome on each rep is enough to provide an overload and a stimulation of the type II fibers of the abdominals.
+The added weight of the legs that needs to be overcome on each rep is enough to provide an overload and a stimulation of the type II fibers of the abdominal muscles.
 When these are activated and trained, the abs will hypertrophy a bit and stand out more making them more visible when body fat levels are low.

 As you can see, you can’t just think regular sit-ups are enough.
 You’ve got to start incorporating specific lower ab movements if you really want to get your lower abs to pop!